 Please also reach out to various community organizations for support for funding:

 - Walk for Autism Charleston

 - Clap Your Hands Summer Camp Scholarships – email email@example.com for more info

 Do I need to pack a lunch?

 Please pack a lunch and drink for your child.
 Snack is included in the camp fee.
-If your child has special dietary requirements, please provide all food.
+If your child has special dietary requirements, please notify us of this information on your camp application, and provide all food.

 What is the appropriate attire?